simonljus/baramat/README.md

 # Bara mat
 A page for food content
+## How to configure
+* npm install
+* npx prisma db push: Configure db with schema
 ## How to run
 * npm run dev: Start dev server
 * npm run test: Start vitest